GeorgeHernandez/GeorgeHernandez/DailyList.md

     - [ ] Unarmed
     - [ ] Wrestling
     - [ ] Armed
-- [ ] 🚿🪒👣💨👁️💧
+- [ ] 🚿🪒👣💨👁️💧/
   - [ ] Shower, Shave, Nails, Examine Feet, etc.
   - [ ] Run the Fan after the Shower
   - [ ] Eye drops as needed
-- [ ] 🕕🤗🍴✔️📧🐸👁️💧
+- [ ] 🕕🤗🍴✔️📧🐸💧/
   - [ ] Start of Business Day (SOBD).
 The American BD is 9-5, but I pad it with commute plus wind up & wind down time.
   - [ ] Social Activities: Hugs, Love, Nurture, Share, Listen, Vibe, Check, Sync, etc.
   - [ ] Food
   - [ ] Check my Lists.
-E.g. Google Keep, Trello, ghseet[GH, Hdz], gdoc[EE, RC, UIC].
+E.g. Google Keep, Trello, ghseet[GH, Hdz], gdoc[GH TODO].
-  - [ ] Email and other Communications
+  - [ ] Checky my Communications
-  - [ ] Responsibilities: Work, House Work, Tasks, Projects, etc. Small and Big items.
+  - [ ] Responsibilities: Work, House Work, Tasks, Projects, etc.
+  - [ ] Small and Big Items.
 "Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day." - Mark Twain
-- [ ] 🕚🤗🍴💧📰🪥👁️💧
+- [ ] 🕚🤗🍴💧. 🪥👁️💧/
   - [ ] Lunch ~11:00
-  - [ ] Check the News
   - [ ] Brush my Teeth.
-I try to couple brushing with my first meal but it may not happen if I'm out of the house or the like.
+I try to couple brushing with my meals but it may not happen if I'm out of the house or the like.
-- [ ] 🕒🤗💧🚫☕🍬
+- [ ] 🕒🤗👁️💧🚫☕🍬.
   - [ ] After 15:00 I avoid Caffeine and Sweets because they can interefere with my Sleep
-- [ ] 🕕🤗✔️📧🍴💧
+- [ ] 🕕🤗✔️📧🍴💧.
   - [ ] End of Business Day (EOBD): Check my Lists & Communications again
   - [ ] Dinner
-- [ ] 🕙🪥🤗✔️💻🖥️🫀⏰😴
+- [ ] 🕙🪥🤗👁️💻🖥️🫀⏰😴.
   - [ ] Quick review of my Lists
   - [ ] Turn off my Laptop and Monitor
   - [ ] Do a last minute Heart Rate Check: This ensures that I'm wearing my Watch and that it is properly seated.